Complete with cheerful, coastal interiors and uplifting scenery, this cosy two-bedroom cottage is ideally placed for seaside exploring.

 Farm and access road

 The cottage sits next to a working farm so please be aware there will be associated farm traffic on the road and in the immediate area.
-The access road to the cottages is a minor road which leads onto the farm access road.
-This road has pot-holes and is rutted in places therefore care should be taken when driving.
-It may not be suitable for low-slung vehicles and sports cars.
-Remedial work is planned for later in the year.
-Please contact us if you have any concerns.
+The access road to the cottages is a minor road that leads onto the farm access road.

 The village of Bamburgh sits 2 miles away with friendly local shops, quaint tea-rooms, cosy pubs and restaurants as well as miles upon miles of stunning white sands within walking distance it is part of the reason visitors return to this area year-after-year, and why it remains one of the most popular beach destinations in England.